rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 ### LaserScan to `log_line_segments`
-Rerun does not yet have native support for a `LaserScan` style primitive so we need to do a bit of additional transformation logic here.
+Rerun does not yet have native support for a `LaserScan` style primitive so we need to do a bit of additional transformation logic (see: [#1534](https://github.com/rerun-io/rerun/issues/1534).)

-First we convert the scan into a point-cloud using the `laser_geometry` package.
+First, we convert the scan into a point-cloud using the `laser_geometry` package.
 After converting to a point-cloud, we extract the pts just as above with `PointCloud2`.

-At this point we could have logged the Points directly using `log_points`, but for the sake of this demo, we wanted to instead log a laser scan as a bunch of lines similarly to how it is depicted in gazebo.
+At this point, we could have logged the Points directly using `log_points`, but for the sake of this demo, we wanted to instead log a laser scan as a bunch of lines in a similar fashion to how it is depicted in gazebo.

 We generate a second matching set of points for each ray projected out 0.3m from the origin and then interlace the two sets of points using numpy hstack and reshape.